UCC-Organism/uccorg-backend/README.md

 All configuration options are listed in `config.json.sample`.
 Also see `test.json` for an actual configuration, the content of this configuration wille also be a good choice for a frontend development server, - just remove `"outfile"`, and reduce the time speed factor `"xTime"` - which tells how much faster the mocked clock should run.

+Client config pushed on deman to the Odroids / Screens is in client-config/default.js

 ## API

 The api delivers JSON objects, and is available through http, with JSONP and CORS enabled.
 The endpoints are: